Torvosaurus: Discovery

-In 1971, Vivian Jones, of Delta, Colorado (USA), in the Calico Gulch Quarry in Moffat County, discovered a single gigantic thumb claw of a theropod.
-This was shown to James Alvin Jensen, a collector working for Brigham Young University.
+In 1971, Vivian Jones of Delta, Colorado, in the Calico Gulch Quarry in Moffat County, discovered a single gigantic thumb claw of a theropod.
+This was shown to James Alvin Jensen, a collector who was working for Brigham Young University.
 In an effort to discover comparable fossils, Vivian's husband Daniel Eddie Jones directed Jensen to the Dry Mesa Quarry, where abundant gigantic theropod bones, together with Supersaurus remains, proved present in rocks of the Morrison Formation.
-From 1972 onward the site was excavated by Jensen and Kenneth Stadtman.
+From 1972 onward, the site was excavated by Jensen and Kenneth Stadtman.
 The type species Torvosaurus tanneri was named and described in 1979 by Peter Malcolm Galton and Jensen.
 The genus name Torvosaurus derives from the Latin word torvus, meaning "savage", and the Greek word sauros (σαυρος), meaning "lizard".
-The specific name tanneri, is named after first counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints Nathan Eldon Tanner.
+The specific name tanneri comes from the, first counselor in the First Presidency of the Church of Jesus Christ of Latter-day Saints, Nathan Eldon Tanner.

-In 1985, Jensen could report a considerable amount of additional material, among it the first skull elements.
+In 1985, Jensen could report a considerable amount of additional material, among it being the first skull elements.
 The fossils from Colorado were further described by Brooks Britt in 1991.

-The holotype BYU 2002 originally consisted of upper arm bones (humeri) and lower arm bones (radii and ulnae).
+The holotype, BYU 2002, originally consisted of upper and lower arm bones.
 The paratypes included some back bones, hip bones, and hand bones.
 When the material described in 1985 is added, the main missing elements are the shoulder girdle and the thighbone.
-The original thumb claw, specimen BYUVP 2020, was only provisionally referred as it had been found in a site 195 km away from the Dry Mesa Quarry.
-The holotype and paratypes represented at least three individuals: two adults and a juvenile.
+The original thumb claw, specimen BYUVP 2020, was only provisionally referred, as it had been found in a site 195 km away from the Dry Mesa Quarry.
+The holotype and paratypes represented at least three individuals, these being two adults and a juvenile.
 In 1991, Britt concluded that there was no proof that the front limbs of the holotype were associated and chose the left humerus as the lectotype.
 Several single bones and teeth found in other American sites have been referred to Torvosaurus.

-In 1992, fossils of a large theropod found at Como Bluff in Wyoming, containing skull, shoulder girdle, pelvis and rib elements, were named by Robert T. Bakker et al. as the species Edmarka rex.
+In 1992, fossils of a large theropod found at Como Bluff in Wyoming contained skull, shoulder girdle, pelvic, and rib elements.
+They were named by Robert T. Bakker et al. as the species Edmarka rex.
 Bakker et al were impressed with the size of Edmarka, noting that it "would rival T. rex in total length," and viewing this approximate size as "a natural ceiling for dinosaurian meat-eaters."
 This was often considered a junior synonym of Torvosaurus, but a detailed analysis has not been carried out yet.
 The same site has rendered comparable remains for which the nomen nudum Brontoraptor has been used.
 Most researchers now regard both specimens as belonging to Torvosaurus tanneri.
-However, both the Edmarka rex and Brontoraptor require reclassification to determine whether they actually belong to T. tanneri, for all the specimens described prior to their discovery indicate that they reached their adult size, and both incomplete specimens lack detailed osteological descriptions.
+However, Edmarka rex and Brontoraptor require reclassification to determine whether or not they actually belong to T. tanneri, as all the specimens described prior to their discovery indicate that they reached their adult size and both incomplete specimens lack detailed osteological descriptions.